 The comedy play, a parody of the 1920’s 1920s, Cotton Club in Harlem, New York is known for being a high-class club, home to jazz, gangs, crime, and much more ran from 09/06/2010 to 13/06/2010.

 Active Boys Collection (2010)

-Two months later, he was casted in abc★赤坂ボーイズキャバレー (abc – Akasaka Boys Club), musical that ran from August, 2010 to September, 2010.
+Two months later, he was cast in abc★赤坂ボーイズキャバレー (abc – Akasaka Boys Club), musical that ran from August 2010 to September 2010.
 He played the role of Junpei Komiyama, one of the host club’s members.